Monitoring whether or not a Docker container is alive on a remote host should be fairly easy, right?

 The standard approach in this is to include a suitable NRPE script on the remote host, and call that remotely from your Nagios server via the NRPE TCP daemon on the remote host.
 This script is a good example of same, and we’ll refer to it in the rest of the article.

 This generally works fine when you’re doing innocuous things like checking free disk space or if a certain process is running.
-Checking a Docker container is a little bit harder, because the command:
+But if you’re securing a Docker container, you have to know that it requires an all-inclusive approach, securing everywhere from the host to the network and everything in between.
+Because of their moving parts, ensuring the security of containers is difficult without help from cyber consulting firms.
+Checking a Docker container is also a little bit harder, because the command:

 can only be run as root, whereas the NRPE service on the remote host runs as a non-privileged user (usually called nagios).